razee-io/WatchKeeper/README.md

 1. Heartbeat: every heartbeat collects the user defined [cluster metadata](#cluster-metadata), the cluster id, and the cluster kube version, and sends the data to RazeeDash.
     - Timing: `1 minute` (non configurable)
-1. Validate Watched Resources:  every `VALIDATE_INTERVAL` minutes, watch keeper will make sure it has a watch created for the resource kinds (ie. apps/v1 Deployment) that have at least one resource instance with the label.
+1. Validate Watched Resources:  every `VALIDATE_INTERVAL` minutes, watch keeper will make sure it has a watch created for the resource kinds (eg. apps/v1 Deployment) that have at least one resource instance with the label.
 This means the first time you add the label to a previously unwatched resource kind, it could take up to `VALIDATE_INTERVAL` minutes to show in razeedash.
     - Timing: `VALIDATE_INTERVAL=10`
 1. Poll labeled Resources: every `POLL_INTERVAL` minutes, watch keeper will find all resources with the `razee/watch-resource` label and send to RazeeDash, as well as find all namespaces with the `razee/watch-resource` label and collects/reports all resources within those namespaces.
     - Timing: `POLL_INTERVAL=60`